tomjoht/tomjoht.github.io/_posts/2022/4/2022-04-10-awakening-moment-to-how-smartphones-fragment-our-attention.md

 In other words, even if resolve to leave your smartphone in your pocket and *not check it*, the willpower needed to resist the urge to check your phone also begins to drain you.
 And if you've left notifications on, the pull to respond to the notification buzz (and see what the incoming message is) is nearly impossible.

-At the very least, by putting your phone into "Do not disturb" mode and leaving it in your bag (out of sight), you greater increase your chances of being able to focus.
+At the very least, by putting your phone into "Do not disturb" mode and leaving it in your bag (out of sight), you greatly increase your chances of being able to focus.

 ## Conclusion